J24681357/gtfbotmain/README.md

 ## Seasonal Events - /seasonal

-1. In Seasonal Events, they are randomized events ordered by level, from Beginner events (B) to Extreme events (S).
+1. In Seasonal Events, they are randomized events ordered by level, from Intermediate events (IB) to Extreme events (S).
 For each event, similar to Career races, there are the license requirements for each level.

 2. In the Seasonal Events menu, there is a timestamp of the next rotation cycle.
 After the timestamp has passed, a new batch of seasonal events will be created.
 	- 💡 Every time when seasonal events are refreshed, any progress in those events are cleared.

 3. Similarly to Career events, there are a set of races to compete with other opponents.
 Gold rewards are typically more rewarding than in Career mode.
 However, they are slightly more challenging to win.

+4. In each rotation cycle, there is also one Drift Trial and one Time Trial that can be only completed and rewarded once.

-4. In limited time events, these can be used as a way to promote new cars, events, etc. Theses will typically last after one cycle.
+5. In limited time events, these can be used as a way to promote new cars, events, etc. Theses will typically last after one cycle.

 ## Arcade Mode - /arcade